-Being part of a team and representing my country was something I thought I’d lost forever.
-It was the greatest week of my life.
+"Being part of a team and representing my country was something I thought I’d lost forever." - JJ Chalmers.

 I couldn’t imagine going home.
-When I finally did, I had no idea how to live or what I could do that I’d care about as much as the Marines, which was everything to me.”
+When I finally did, I had no idea how to live or what I could do that I’d care about as much as the Marines.

 Injured veterans like JJ Chalmers need us now more than ever.
 Join us and find out the many ways in which you can give support today such as fundraising and donating. #StrongerTogether.